Ken P's Today in History

 Personal computer history:

 • 1982 - Microsoft signs an agreement with Apple Computer, for Microsoft to develop applications for the Macintosh computer.
 The applications are spreadsheet, business graphics, and database software.
-Microsoft is not allowed to release similar software until January 1, 1984.
+Microsoft is not allowed to release similar software for non-Apple computers until one year after the Macintosh introduction, or January 1, 1983, whichever came first.

 • 1985 - Applied Computer Techniques of Great Britain introduces the Apricot computer in the US.